decentraland/adr/content/ADR-172-rentals.md

 ### What happens when the rental ends?

 Nothing actively happens.
 Unless the owner changes something, the update operator defined by the tenant can still deploy scenes.
 The owner can claim the Land back, rent it again or change the update operator to prevent the tenant from using it.

-### Can signatures be invalidated?

-A mechanism to do so was added to the Rentals contract as a safety measure.

-Listings and Offers are signed with a parameter with three different numbers called `indexes` to check if it is still valid.

-Contract Index: It can be increased by the owner of the Rentals contract to invalidate all signatures.

-Signer Index: Can be increased to invalidate all signatures created by the user.

-Asset Index: Can be increased to invalidate all signatures created by the user for a certain Land.

 ### Can Parcels inside a rented Estate be given individual update operator permissions?